Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/05-keys.md

    - Leave the `include option` checkbox selected.
    - Leave the `blockhash to query at` box set to the default `0x` value.
    - Click on the small plus (`+`) icon to the right of the second dropdown box.
-   - Verify that a new box labelled `session.nextKeys(AccountId32): Option<MantaRuntimeOpaqueSessionKeys>` appears and contains a json object whose `aura`,`nimbus` and `vrf` values are set to the hex public keys generated earlier.
+   - Verify that a new box labelled `session.nextKeys(AccountId32): Option<MantaRuntimeOpaqueSessionKeys>` appears and contains a json object whose,`nimbus` and `vrf` values are set to the hex public keys generated earlier.